hertogp/iptable/_readme.md

 Get the adjacent subnet that, together with `prefix`, occupies their immediate parental supernet whose prefix length is 1 bit shorter.
 Returns the adjacent prefix, mask length and address family.
-Note that a prefix with no length has no parental supernet.
+Note that a prefix with a length of zero has no parental supernet.

 ```{.shebang .lua}
 #!/usr/bin/env lua